eberleant/npr-coding-assessment/readme.md

 ## Summary
 This program takes in one or more filenames, validates each line as an email address, sorts by domain, and saves the output (excluding any invalid email addresses) into a separate file.

+## JavaDocs
+JavaDocs can be viewed from the `docs` folder inside the project directory.
+You can start browsing from `docs/index.html`.

 ## Dependencies
 * JDK 13
 * Maven 3